 Dr James Fisher

-I am a historian of early modern Britain, exploring the histories of work, knowledge, freedom, and capitalism.
+I am a historian of early modern Britain (c.1500-1800), exploring the histories of work, knowledge, books, poverty, agriculture, capitalism and the environment.

 I was previously Lecturer in Early Modern British Economic and Social History here at Exeter.
 Before joining Exeter, I taught at King's College London, Royal Holloway, and the University of East London.